Totsua/exhibition-curator-backend/README.md

 # Exhibition Curator Backend API
 # About the project
 This API allows users to explore artworks from public museum APIs and curate their own virtual exhibitions.
-Users can search for artworks, retrieve artwork details, and create, update, and manage exhibitions containing selected pieces.
+Users can search for artworks, retrieve artwork details and add an artwork to the user's exhibition.
+The user's exhibitions can be created, retrieved, updated, and deleted.
 # Dependencies
 - Java - JDK 21